plutov/packagemain/12-go-kit-1/README.md

  - Request tracing
  - Service discovery

-And if you are a Go developer, here go-kit comes to us with set of abstractions, packages and interfaces for the developer, so the implementations across your services becomes standard.
+And if you are a Go developer, here go-kit comes to us with set of abstractions, packages and interfaces for the developer, so the implementations across your services become standard.

-With this video I want to start an in-depth tutorial on using go-kit.
+With this video I want to start an in-depth tutorial on using go-kit tool.
 We'll create a system built on microservices, setup environment, review how services interact with each other.

 We will create a fictional bug tracker system with help of few microservices: